lcarbonaro/vue-firestore-example/README.md

 This repo builds something similar to [this](https://dist-coznlbzabj.now.sh/) but with data persistence.

-This example uses Google Firestore as a database.
-So you need to set up a project in the Google console and create your own `creds.json` in the project root, something like:
+This example uses Google Firestore as a database back-end.
+For this you need to set up a project in the [Google console](https://firebase.google.com/docs/firestore/) and create your own `creds.json` file in the project root, something like:

 ```
 {